Fairbanks-Morse: Tractor

+Fairbanks-Morse tractors were produced from 1910 to 1920.
+Well-known are the models 15-25, 30-60, 10-20, and 12-25.

 Post-war power products

 Fairbanks Morse continued to build diesel and gas engines, as it had been doing for the first half of the twentieth century.
 This is in addition to the pump and engine division, which produced Canadian Fairbanks Morse-branded products for farms, factories and mines.

 Export offices were established in Rio de Janeiro and Buenos Aires; a factory was opened in Mexico, where model Z engines were built well into the 1980s.
 An Australian branch factory, similar to the Canadian Branch operation, was opened; remote sheep stations benefited from their products.
 It dated from 1902, when Cooper Sheep Shearing Machinery Ltd was set up in Sydney, and became an agent for Fairbanks Morse in that hemisphere.